 Ask yourself (and your group/team) stories of when they felt most proud of their work.
 Whether it be through;

 - contribution as a whole

 - great customer feedback

 … and so on.
-If this can be done is a group, great!
+Suppose this can be done in a group, great!
 Talk about it.
 If this is something you are doing on your own, be sure to write it down.
 Or, record it in a voice note (among our favorite thing to do!).
-Now remember, these should not be accomplishments tied to anything monetary.
+Now, remember, these should not be accomplishments tied to anything monetary.